-- place a child or young person at risk of harm, or cause actual harm; - bring Westbrook Hay Prep School into disrepute; - breach confidentiality; - breach copyright; - breach data protection legislation; or do anything that could be considered discriminatory against, or bullying or harassment of, any individual, for example by: - making offensive or derogatory comments relating to sex, gender reassignment, race (including nationality), disability, sexual orientation, religion or belief or age; - using social media to bully another individual; or - posting links to or endorsing material which is discriminatory or offensive.

-Under no circumstances should school pupils or current parents be added as social network 'friends' or contacted through social media.
+- place a child or young person at risk of harm, or cause actual harm; - bring Westbrook Hay School into disrepute; - breach confidentiality; - breach copyright. - Breach data protection legislation or do anything that could be considered discriminatory against or bullying or harassment of any individual, for example by: - making offensive or derogatory comments relating to sex, gender reassignment, race (including nationality), disability, sexual orientation, religion or belief or age: - using social media to bully another individual; or - posting links to or endorsing material which is discriminatory or offensive; - posting or endorsing material that is in breach of any other Westbrook Hay Policy. - Under no circumstances should school pupils or current parents be added as social network 'friends' or contacted through social media.

 Any digital communication between staff and pupils or parents / carers must be professional in tone and content.
 Staff should refer to the Westbrook Charter for further advice.
 Under no circumstances may staff contact a pupil or parent / carer using any personal email address.
-The school ensures that staff have access to their work email address when offsite, for use as necessary on school business.
+The School ensures that staff have access to their work email address when offsite, for use as necessary on school business.